Kumejima-tsumugi

-(久米島紬, Kumejima-tsumugi) is the Ryukyuan craft of silk cloth practised in Kumejima, Okinawa Prefecture.
+(久米島紬, Kumejima-tsumugi) is the Ryukyuan craft of silk cloth practiced in Kumejima, Okinawa Prefecture.
 Kumejima-tsumugi is the oldest type of tsumugi in Japan, out of the approximately two hundred forms of tsumugi, and is the oldest kasuri fabric.
 It is recognised as one of the Important Intangible Cultural Properties of Japan.

 History

 Silk production has been practiced in Kumejima since the 15th century, after a local, having studied sericulture in Ming Dynasty China, transmitted the techniques.
 Mulberry plants, the primary foodstuff of silkworms, is said to grow particularly well on the island.

 By the 17th century, kumejima-tsumugi formed part of the tribute paid to the Ryūkyū Kings, and it was transported to Edo via the Satsuma Domain.

 Production

 Silk floss is extracted from silkworm cocoons and spun by hand into yarn.
 It is then dyed with the kasuri technique, using indigenous plant dyes and a mud mordant to give it its characteristic black-brown colouring; the plants used are the guru, techika, kurubo or Japanese persimmon, yamamomo and yuna, or cotton tree hibiscus.
 Finally it is woven with a (高機, takahata) loom, and fulled by block.